Supporter Spotlight: Bharat Patel

 But it isn’t just a case of putting the book up for sale and sitting back.
 Bharat often speaks at University of the Third Age events, where he sells his book to the audience.
 He includes stories from the book and behind-the-scenes television moments like his interviews with the world’s oldest donkey and the parrot which allegedly escaped to Spain and flew back three years later speaking Spanish!

-He also reveals his chaotic humorous childhood growing up in a madcap Indian family.
+He also reveals his chaotic humorous childhood growing up in a "madcap Indian family".
 Until he went to Zambia at the age of eight, he had never seen anyone from Africa or Europe.

 “My uncle told me English people live in a land far far away where it is always cold and rainy and so they never go outside.
 Some English people lived in Zambia, where it was too hot for them, so they stayed indoors.
 Spotting an Englishman is like spotting a tiger.
 You only see them rarely!”